 Dean Koga, Nominating Committee Chair

 The Partnerships and Outreach Committee looks for initiatives in the preservation crafts, industries, and professions to foster a global preservation community.
 The current focus of the committee is on Latin America and trade-based preservation/ conservation organizations.
 The Committee works to build new liaison relationships with other preservation-related organizations, such as the American Institute of Architects Historic Resources Committee; American Institute for Conservation's Architectural Specialty Group; DOCOMOMO's United States Committee; National Center for Preservation Technology and Training; Preservation Trades Network; Restore Media; and US/ICOMOS.

-The Publications Committee is responsible for overseeing APT's goal of publishing and delivering high-quality publications, including the APT Bulletin, the Communiqué, and the APT website.
+The Publications Committee is responsible for overseeing APT's goal of publishing and delivering high-quality publications, including the APT Bulletin, the Communiqué, social media, and the APT website.
 The Publications Committee also oversees APT's publication-related awards.

 Christina Radu, Publications Committee Co-Chair